-When using sharp instruments near the device, take great care to avoid nicking or damaging the case, insulation, or electrode lead.
+- Surgeons implanting this device should be experienced in cochlear implant surgery. - Please ensure you are thoroughly familiar with all product labelling. - When using sharp instruments near the device, take great care to avoid nicking or damaging the case, insulation, or electrode lead.

-Please read the Professional Package Insert and the Patient Information.
+Please read the Physician's Package Insert and the Important Information booklet.
 They contain important information on MRI, indications, contraindications, adverse effects, warnings and precautions.